Octanitrocuban/Automatic-generation-and-resolution-of-2d-maze/README.md

 10/07/2024
 Add a new function to analyze maze: caracterisation.
 Add a script to gives examples on how to use the modules: examples.py

+### Version 4.0
+28/12/2024
+Add a new algorithm to create maze: jumping_explorer. bug fix: caracterisation.